bezmoradi/tutorials/go/pointer.md

 The Go compiler makes use of **Escape Analysis**, a optimization technique, to better handle memory allocation and management.
 An object’s lifetime is examined in order to ascertain whether or not it can be safely allocated on the stack rather than the heap, which is the central idea behind escape analysis.
 Allocating an object on the stack is preferable to allocating it on the heap because the stack is a more efficient data structure.
 The Go compiler takes care of doing the escape analysis for you automatically.
 If a function’s variables or data structures are being accessed outside of the function’s scope, the algorithm performing the escape analysis will flag it.
 A variable is said to have **escaped** when it is used outside of the function in which it was defined.
 In this case, the compiler will allocate it on the heap.
 When a function returns a memory address, that value is typically moved to the heap.
-This is because in the heap, values can persist beyond the lifespan of a function.
+This is because values in the heap can persist beyond the lifespan of a function.
 In Go, when a function receives a value (not a pointer), it gets its own copy of that value and that copy is placed on the stack memory.
 On the other hand, when a function receives a pointer or returns the address of a local variable within the scope of that function, it gives the compiler a hint that this value could be shared across multiple goroutines (threads) or could persist after the functions is done and to make sure that the data will remain available, the Go compiler must allocate it on the heap.
 When possible, the Go compiler will allocate variables that are local to a function in that function's stack frame.
 However, if the compiler cannot prove that the variable is not referenced after the function returns, the the compiler must allocate the variable on the heap to avoid null pointer errors.
-Long story short, it's up to the compiler to decided whether to place a variable on stack or heap based on the results of escape analysis; in other words, there might be some occasions where we are passing a pointer to a function, but still that whole thing is stored on stack!
+Long story short, it's up to the compiler to decide whether to place a variable on stack or heap based on the results of escape analysis; in other words, there might be some occasions where we are passing a pointer to a function, but still that whole thing is stored on stack!

 ```go
 package main